vigorousnorth/MaineCampaignFinance2018/readme.md

 ## Getting started

 We'll be working with raw data from the Maine Ethics Commission.
-[Download and save the 2018 "Contributions and Loans" CSV file here.](https://secure.mainecampaignfinance.com/PublicSite/DataDownload.aspx) You'll need to unzip the file and save the CSV file somewhere where you can find it later (I suggest renaming it with a more useful file name).
+[Download and save the 2018 "Contributions and Loans" CSV file here.](https://mainecampaignfinance.com/#/dataDownload) You'll need to unzip the file and save the CSV file somewhere where you can find it later (I suggest renaming it with a more useful file name – for these examples, I'll be naming the file "2018_Contributions.csv").

 [Download R from here](https://cran.rstudio.com/)